Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Definitions, method of proof and main results

 The proof of the upper bound of the partition function, occupying Section \ref{section:upper} is significantly more difficult than the lower bound.
 Indeed, the absolute convergence of the cluster expansion in \eqref{eq:log} crucially relies on the fact that dipoles are of length smaller than $\ve_0\Cut$ and multipoles of bounded cardinality.
 The idea is to extract a set of good points and to perform a cluster expansion on them, where the frozen bad points act as an external force.
 We then control the number of bad points and show that their contribution to the partition function is negligible.

 Two aspects are particularly delicate: (i) the clustering procedure that defines the radii $\tau_i$, where we must ensure that interactions among bad points are well controlled and that each bad point has attractive interactions with only a bounded number of other charges per scale; and (ii) the fact that the good points are not an isolated system—interactions with the bad points disrupt the structure underlying the lower bound.
-We address the second issue in the next section by recovering a quadratic estimate in the presence of bad points.
+We discuss the second issue in the next paragraph.